thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-04-16-james-coupe-continous-integration-art-toolkit.markdown

 | -------- |
 |A Monorepo is a repository in which code from multiple projects is stored in a single location, such as on GitHub.
 This simplifies integration between the different project components.
 My residency project involves many separate, interrelated machine learning processes.
 Ordinarily these processes would be separated out into different repositories.
 By putting them into a monorepo, we can run CI via Github Actions, test the relationships between the different parts of the project, and make sure the entire project works.     |

 The shift of artworks into the Cloud is generally consistent with the ways in which we encounter and experience digital media today.
 Streaming media has displaced CDs and DVDs, online storage has taken the place of external hard drives, and ebooks have succeeded print media.

 Yet in the case of CI, we take a further step since we are not dealing with fixed media forms.
 A closer analogy would be to imagine a film still in the editing room being streamed directly to a movie theater.
 As the edits change so does what is seen in the theater.
 In terms of a gallery-based artwork this process is not limited to screen-based work.
 We can envision installation work that receives updates, files, videos, coordinates, audio, etc.

-### A Sample Repo
+## A Sample Repo
-Although Birds of the British Empire is still in development, for this blog post we have created a sample [GitHub repo](https://github.com/anupriyajo/continous-arts) that demonstrates the use of GitHub Actions.
+Although *Birds of the British Empire* is still in development, for this blog post we have created a sample [GitHub repo](https://github.com/anupriyajo/continous-arts) that demonstrates the use of GitHub Actions.
 The repo can be understood as a framework for any art project that runs in the cloud, yet is exhibited in a gallery.
 In other words the ‘work’ is computationally based in the Cloud, and physically manifested in the gallery.

 In our demo we have a project that takes online images of protest banners and uses a machine learning algorithm to isolate what is written on them, converting them into machine-readable text.
 In the gallery there would be an LED message board that receives this text and displays it.

 {% include image file='workflow.png'
-   alt='diagram' %}
+   class='no-border' alt='A workflow diagram' %}

 The workflow involves: